-Peris Housing will partner with organizations such as Connections2Independence to recruit, support, and educate teenagers who are currently in the foster care system and likely to age out at 18 years old.
-Our partnership means that we will have been working with future tenants on developing successful independent living skills for a year prior to receiving their rental application.
+Peris Housing will partner with organizations such as Connections2Independence to recruit, support, and prepare young people who are currently in the foster care system and likely to age out at 18 years old.

 We will seek community-minded tenants, to fill the remaining 30 units.
 We plan to recruit from nearby businesses, graduate schools, and nonprofit organizations.

 Yes.
 Peris Hill will be managed by a professional management company with expertise in affordable housing.
 Peris Hill will be accessible only to tenants and their guests, within building guidelines.
 Once open in Summer 2021, the property manager will be the contact person for any tenant or neighbor with a question or concern about the building’s maintenance or security.